 In order for your watch strap to fit, you’ll need to know what size better fits your watch.
 Check out the section of “band witdth” in the specs of your timepiece.
-For example, Pontvs watches like the Mictlan, Veneto use 22mm straps, whilst the Hydra uses 24mm.
+For example, Pontvs watches like the Mictlan, Veneto use 22mm straps, while the Hydra uses 24mm.

 Usually, straps and watches use even numbered mm width, although in some cases watches come in uneven sizes.
 For example, Seiko 5’s and some Orient Bambino models come in 19mm and 21mm band width respectively.
 Finding watch strap replacements for these is a bit more tricky, although with some patience you’ll eventually run into a retailer that makes straps for those sizes.

-Obviously, you can use a smaller strap on a bigger watch and it will fit, althought it will be a bit more loose.
+Obviously, you can use a smaller strap on a bigger watch and it will fit, although it will be a bit more loose.
 This might end up not being to your liking, so better try to match the width.

 3. Picking up the style.